leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

     <figcaption>Seems perfectly reliable.</figcaption>
 </figure>

 At the bottom of the README there's a section about [Creating a Box](https://github.com/vagrant-libvirt/vagrant-libvirt#create-box).
-Apparently, there is a helper script `create_box.sh` in the repository.
-Let's move to the folder holding or `qcow2` image and call this script.
+Apparently, there is a helper script `create_box.sh` in the repository which simply creates a default `Vagrantfile` and a short `metadata.json` and packs them together with the VM image.
+Easy, isn't it?
+Move to the folder holding the `qcow2` image and call the script.

 ```
 $ wget https://raw.githubusercontent.com/vagrant-libvirt/vagrant-libvirt/master/tools/create_box.sh